Tintern Abbey: Monks' dormitory and latrine

 The monks' dormitory occupied almost the entirety of the upper storey of the east range.
 The latrines were double-storeyed, with access both from the dormitory and from the day-room below.

 Refectory

 The refectory dates from the early 13th century, and is a replacement for an earlier hall.

 Kitchen

-Little of the kitchen, which served both the monks' refectory, and the lay brothers' dining hall, remains.
+Little of the kitchen, which served both the monks' refectory and the lay brothers' dining hall, remains.

 Lay brothers' dormitory

-The dormitory was sited above the lay brothers' refectory but has been completely destroyed.
+The dormitory was above the lay brothers' refectory but has been completely destroyed.

 Infirmary

 The infirmary, 107 ft long and 54 ft wide, housed both sick and elderly monks in cubicles in the aisles.
 The cubicles were originally open to the hall but were enclosed in the 15th century when each recess was provided with a fireplace.

 Abbot's residence

 The abbot's lodgings date from two periods, its origins in the early 13th century, and with a major expansion in the late 14th century.